RAYLIGHT FOR MAC 2.08

 Note that starting with version 2, in background scanning mode, Raylight also checks the /Users /Shared /Raylight /Quicktime folder for quicktimes that you exported from FCP (see P2 Maker below).

-If you do not wish to scan any mounted volumes you can turn this off in the Scan Filter Options tab of the MXF options drawer.
+If you do not wish to scan any P2 Cards you can turn off the “Scan Removable Media” option in the Scan Filter Options tab of the MXF options drawer.
 You can selectively scan specific folders by including folders in the Other Scan Locations (see below).
-Scanning of mounted volumes or "Other" folders includes all subfolders.
-The 1 or 2 level limit of previous versions has been removed.
+This scanning of removable media or "Other" folders includes all subfolders.
+The 2 level limit of previous versions has been removed.

 Other Locations